4DGenome/pipelines/hic-16.05/README.md

 <br>

-## Why this pipeline is not fully portable:
+## Why this pipeline is not fully portable

 ### `hic_submit.sh`